-Vision - Making it simpler to work with us - Open, transparent and engaged with communities and business lifestyle nature character
+Vision - Making it simpler to work with us

-Council will work with all developers to maximise community benefits and ensure walking and cycling connections including ensuring recreational areas are planned within new developments.
-For example: Estuary Estates has potential for 500 residential lots providing capacity needed to meet projected residential growth over the next five years.
+Council will work developers community benefits and ensure walking and cycling connections including ensuring recreational areas are planned within new developments.
+For example: Estuary Estates has potential for 500 residential lots providing capacity needed projected residential growth over the next five years.